Yrkki/cv-generator-life-adapter/README.md

 # Life Adapter

-Reverse proxy for the LifeSpan family of products
+Reverse proxy for the LifeSpan℠. family of products

 ---